Asymptotically full measure sets of almost-periodic solutions for the NLS equation: Introduction

-We conclude this introductory excursus with a few words about the main tools we rely upon in our approach.
-The proof of Theorem 2.13 in \citenum{CGP}, {which is one of the key ingredients of our analysis, is based on the so-called tree formalism, first introduced by Feldman and Trubowitz \cite{FT} and, more systematically, by Gallavotti~\cite{Galla}} and inspired to the Feynman graphs used in Quantum Field Theory \cite{GMP,GM0}.
-In the context of recurrent solutions for Hamiltonian PDEs, such a method has already been exploited in refs.~\citenum{GMP,GP,GP2} and \citenum{MP}.
-More recently trees expansions have also been used by Deng and Hani to obtain a full derivation of the wave kinetic equation \cite{DH1,DH2}. { The tree formalism is based on a graphical representation of the formal expansion of the solution; this allows, first, to identify readily the terms where small divisors accumulate, and, then, to show that, when summed together, these terms turn out to compensate each other in such a way that the overall contribution they provide is not too large.
-The advantage of using the tree formalism is that,} once the convergence of the series is proved, the graphical representation provides a fairly explicit expression of the solution. {In ref.~\citenum{CGP}, a main point of the analysis where such an expression is used is in the proof of Proposition 2.21, when one needs to show that, if one suitably chooses the frequency, then the counterterm shares the same asymptotic expansion as the frequency.} In the present paper we heavily exploit the explicit expression of the solution to obtain the bi-Lipschitz map from linear solutions to initial data needed to solve the implicit function problem \eqref{system}, and the topological properties needed to construct of the Cantor foliation.
+We conclude this introductory excursus with a few words about the main techniques we rely upon in our approach.
+The proof of Theorem 2.13 in \cite{CGP}, {which is one of the key ingredients of our analysis, is based on the so-called tree formalism, first introduced by Feldman and Trubowitz \cite{FT} and, more systematically, by Gallavotti~\cite{Galla}} and inspired to the Feynman graphs used in Quantum Field Theory \cite{GMP,GM0}.
+In the context of recurrent solutions for Hamiltonian PDEs, such a method has already been exploited in \cite{GM1,GMP,GP,GP2,MP}.
+More recently trees expansions have also been used by Deng and Hani to obtain a full derivation of the wave kinetic equation \cite{DH1,DH2}.

+The tree formalism is based on a graphical representation of the formal expansion of the solution; this allows, first, to identify readily the terms where small divisors accumulate, and, then, to show that, when summed together, these terms turn out to compensate each other in such a way that the overall contribution they provide is not too large.
+The advantage of using the tree formalism is that, once the convergence of the series is proved, the graphical representation provides a fairly explicit expression of the solution.
+In \cite{CGP}, a main point of the analysis where such an expression is used is in the proof of Proposition 2.21, when one needs to show that, if one suitably chooses the frequency, then the counterterm shares the same asymptotic expansion as the frequency.
+In the present paper we heavily exploit the explicit expression of the solution both to obtain the bi-Lipschitz map from linear solutions to initial data needed to solve the implicit function problem \eqref{system}, and to prove the topological properties needed to construct of the Cantor foliation.